 - Founder Charlie Lee — The founder of Litecoin is well known, unlike the anonymous creator of Bitcoin.

 - Speed of transactions — Lee, an engineer, designed the Litecoin system to operate about four times faster than that of Bitcoin.
-This means that Litecoin can confirm the legitimacy of transactions much quicker.
+This means that Litecoin can confirm the legitimacy of transactions much more quickly.

 - Number of coins — Bitcoin has a limit of 21 million coins once all are found, but Litecoin will have 84 million.